jfsfranco/Tv/README.md

 ```
 /?q=nameOfShow
 ```
-Which it is providing a json as a response with the information requested to the external API and addiotional information in the case that some score would be storaged in the database
+This is providing a json as a response with the information requested to the external API and additional information in the case that some score would be stored in the database

 ADDING data entry point
 ```
 add/scores
 ```
-This entry point is used to introduced data in tha database application.
+This entry point is used to introduce data in tha database application.
 This will be added to the response.

 Healthcheck entry point: